hyongtao-db/dify-docs/en/guides/knowledge-base/metadata.md

 #### Delete Metadata Fields

-Click the delete icon next to a field to delete it.
+To delete a metadata field, click the delete icon next to a field to delete it.
 > Note: Deleting a field deletes it and all its values from all documents in your knowledge base.

 ### Edit Metadata